Rosina T. Schmidt

 Some Danube Swabian families had now close family members in different countries, where different laws, languages and customs were imposed.

-The name “Donauschwaben” (Danube Swabians) was created around 1920, just after Austro-Hungary was divided, by a Robert SIEGER.
+The name “Donauschwaben” (Danube Swabians) was created around 1920, just after Austro-Hungary was divided, by Robert SIEGER.
 The name was assumed also by the geographer Hermann ROEDIGER from Deutsches Auslands Institut in Stuttgart in the works of DAI to differentiate the diverse groups of ethnic Germans in south-eastern Europe.
 The Donauschwaben and the Transylvanian Saxons [i.e. Siebenburgen Sachsen / Erdolyi Szaszok / Sasi] and was used again in 1935 in the “Handwoerterbuch des Grenz- und Auslandsdeutschtums” [published by Carl PETERSEN, Paul Hermann RUTH, Otto SCHEEL, Hans SCHWALM, vol. II, Breslau, 1935, pages 290-305].

 Already around the end of the 20th century many young people were looking for work in other lands, mainly the Americas, always hoping to save enough money there to return home and buy their own homestead.
-Many did so, but some decided to put their roots in those new lands instead, where they thought the opportunities were better.
+Many did so, but some decided to put their roots down in those new lands instead, where they thought the opportunities were better.

 By 1944 it was clear that the local population (Hungarians, Croats, Serbs, Romanians) used the Danube Swabians as scapegoats for the Nazi’s atrocities.
 The Partisans in the Yugoslavian areas viciously attacked many Donauschwaben villages.
 There was talk in Berlin about resettlement, but the implementation of those plans if any, came too late.
 The Danube Swabians in the Romanian Banat were the first who started fleeing just ahead of the approaching Soviet Red Army, with the Slavonian Donauschwaben following.
-Some Batschka and Syrmia’s Danube Swabian as well.
+Some Batschka and Syrmia’s Danube Swabians as well.
 However, most ethnic Germans considered themselves as having had nothing to do with the Nazis at all and decided to stay, soon to regret it bitterly.

 The period 1944 through 1948 was the most tragic part of the Danube Swabians 250 year history.
 During those years they were subjected to victorious communist partisans and the Red Army atrocities; they were plundered, shot en masse, incarcerated and manhandled or were sent to the Siberian Slave Labor Camps.
 They were dying in the thousands during those years.
 They were sent to the Baragan Steppe in Romania or the Death Camps in Yugoslavia with the goal to eliminate them from the earth, under the pretext of ‘collective responsibility and collective guilt’.